 Experience in VA Loans

-We chose mortgage lenders that process a large number of VA loans.
-The application process for these loans can be complicated, and having a lender who is familiar with this process ensures that all the steps required are taken care of in a timely manner.
+We prioritized VA mortgage lenders that process many VA loans.
+The home buying and mortgage application processes can be complicated.
+Having a VA mortgage lender who is familiar with this process ensures that all the steps required are taken care of in a timely manner.

 Guided Application Process

-The VA offers four different types of loan products, each with its own set of requirements and limitations.
-Evaluate all options before deciding which best suits your needs.
+The U.S. Department of Veterans Affairs offers four different types of loan products, each with its own set of requirements and limitations.
+Evaluate all loan options before deciding which best suits your needs.

 Interest Rate Reduction Refinance Loan (IRRRL)

-The IRRRL, also known as a streamlined refinance loan, can be obtained to refinance an existing VA loan only.
-It can be used to get a lower interest rate, reduce the term of the original loan, or convert an adjustable rate mortgage (ARM) to a fixed rate mortgage.
+The IRRRL, also known as a streamlined refinance loan, can only be obtained to refinance an existing VA mortgage.
+It can be used to get a lower interest rate, reduce the term of the original loan, or convert an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.

 Cash-Out Refinance Loan

-The cash-out refinance option can be used to replace your existing loan for one with new terms in order to take equity out of your home.
-You can also use the cash-out option to refinance a non-VA backed loan into a VA backed loan to obtain better terms.
+A cash-out refinance can be used to replace your existing VA loan with one with new terms, in order to take advantage of your home equity.
+You can also use the cash-out option to refinance a non-VA-backed loan into a VA-backed loan to obtain better terms.